 In their own words: “We created the Kids’ Run for Nature because we care about the earth and want to get kids and their families involved in our great natural community.
 We want to support our environment and all the amazing species it holds while getting our bodies healthy and active!"

-Since then, thousands of runners and their families across Canada have laced up and raised nearly $100,000 for WWF-Canada’s conservation efforts.
+Since then, thousands of runners and their families across Canada have laced up and raised nearly $200,000 in support of WWF-Canada’s conservation efforts.

 About World Wildlife Fund Canada